 Unpublished anonymous or pseudonymous works, or unpublished works when the date of the author is unknown: 120 years from creation

-Works created before January 1, 1978: refer to this chart created by the Cornell University Copyright Information Center
+Works created before January 1, 1978: refer to the chart on Copyright Term and the Public Domain created by the Cornell University Copyright Information Center

 Who owns the copyright for joint works, collective works, and works made for hire?